Writers in the Schools Internship

 - Support and sustain a positive culture of reading and writing at each school.

-WITS will hire two interns for the Fall 2019 school year to work on a wide variety of tasks and projects, for example:
+WITS will hire two interns for Winter 2020 to work on a wide variety of tasks and projects, for example:

 - Event planning for WITS events, including the WITS fundraising luncheon, the WITS anthology launch, and SAL events.